Processing Complicated Grief In Healthy Ways

 The typical stages of grief

 In the next stage, known as “depression”, the reality of the loss typically sets in.
 It may be characterized by strong emotions, especially deep sadness and loneliness.
 It’s the process of coming to terms with the grief and moving toward the final stage as time passes, which is acceptance—at which the difficult and painful feelings begin to lift.
-The person starts to feel an improvement in their overall well-being and emotional stability and are able to more healthfully move forward with their lives.
+The person starts to feel an improvement in their overall well-being and emotional stability and can better move forward with their lives.
 For people with complicated grief, however, getting to the acceptance stage is often delayed and may even be difficult or impossible to arrive at without professional support.

-Developing complicated grief happens in about 7% of individuals and risk factors include having prior diagnosed mood disorders such as anxiety or depression, experiencing multiple traumas early in life, or having a particularly close relationship with the deceased person.
-As someone else experiencing the same loss begins to emerge from the most difficult parts of the grieving process, an individual with complicated grief can continue to experience them as intense grief.
-The effects or symptoms can become persistent and overwhelming and may begin to impact the person’s everyday life.
-Some common symptoms of complicated grief include:
+Complicated grief happens in about 7% of individuals, and risk factors include having a history of diagnosed mood disorders such as major depression or separation anxiety, experiencing multiple traumas early in life, or having a particularly close relationship with the deceased person.
+As someone else experiencing the same loss begins to emerge from the most difficult parts of the grieving process, an individual with complicated grief can continue to experience intense grief.
+The effects or symptoms can become persistent and overwhelming, impacting the person's daily living and hindering progress toward life goals.

 • An inability to think about positive memories with the lost loved one